-AMPARO Advocacy speaks, acts and writes on behalf of vulnerable people from a non-English speaking background with disability to defend, protect and promote their rights and interests so their fundamental needs are met.
+AMPARO Advocacy speaks, acts and writes on behalf of vulnerable people from a culturally and linguistically diverse background with disability to defend, protect and promote their rights and interests so their fundamental needs are met.
 Individual advocacy is provided in a way that respects and meets language, cultural and religious needs of the person and is based on the principles of human rights, social justice and inclusion.

 AMPARO Advocacy recognises that societal responses to vulnerable people can be extremely inadequate and strong social advocacy on their behalf is often needed.
 The people with whom we work are those most likely to be at risk and least able to represent or defend their own interests and whose fundamental needs are not being met – inadequate food, clothing, income, support, housing, health and wellbeing, safety and freedom from harm, having someone who cares.